chuanqisun/htmaa-2025/src/posts/week-11/index.md

 }
 ```

-## Determine high level logic
+## Determine High Level Logic

-Realizing that multiple people are adding pieces to the Xiao code, I started a refactoring effort to modularize the code so that the high level logic is easier to understand.
-This is the psuedo code I came up with:
+Multiple people were adding pieces to the Xiao code.
+I started a refactoring effort to modularize the code so that the high level logic would be easier to understand.
+This is the pseudocode I came up with:

 ```cpp
 setup() {